kevindowling/FreelancingExamples/ExcelToPDF/README.md

 ## Overview
 - **What it does**: The program reads each row of information from an Excel sheet and creates a separate PDF file for each row.
-- **Libraries Used**: The program uses special tools (libraries) to read Excel files and create PDF files.
-These are `openpyxl` for Excel files and `reportlab` for PDF files.
+- **How it Works**: The program uses special tools to read Excel files and create PDF files.

 ## How it Works
 1. **Opening the Excel File**: The program opens the Excel file and looks at the active sheet (the sheet that is open when the file is opened).